 Simchat Torah, meaning "rejoicing with the Torah", is a happy holiday celebrated with gaiety and festivity.
 On Simchat Torah, the last portion of the Torah in the book of Deuteronomy and the first verses of the book of Genesis are read in the same Temple service, signifying that the Torah has no beginning and no end.

 Hanukkah, a joyous holiday celebrated for eight days, commemorates the victory of the Jews over the Greeks, and the right to once again, practice Judaism.
-Hanukkah celebrates the rededication of the the Temple menorah for eight days at the time of the rededication of the Temple.
+Hanukkah celebrates the rededication of the Temple after the victory over the Greeks.
+Hanukkah is also called the "Festival of Lights" in remembrance of the tiny amount of oil that miraculously burned in the Temple menoral for eight days at the time of the rededication of the Temple.